-The United Nations Conference on Housing and Sustainable Urban Development, referred to this year as Habitat III, is a consultative process held every twenty years to reinvigorate the global commitment to sustainable development.
+The United Nations Conference on Housing and Sustainable Urban Development, Habitat III, was a consultative process held every 20 years to reinvigorate the global commitment to sustainable development.
 All UN Member States and other relevant stakeholders are invited to participate.
 The WIEGO Network was active throughout the year-long Habitat III process, which culminated in the adoption of the New Urban Agenda (NUA) at the Habitat III summit in Quito, Ecuador in October 2016.

-Throughout the Habitat III process, the WIEGO Network was active in advocating for the recognition and integration of informal workers and their livelihoods into the New Urban Agenda document.
-In this process, WIEGO served as co-chair of the Grassroots Partners Constituency Group of the General Assembly or Partners, participated in policy units and a range of regional, thematic and preparatory meetings around the globe (described below).
+Throughout the Habitat III process, the WIEGO Network advocated for the recognition and integration of informal workers and their livelihoods into the NUA.
+WIEGO served as co-chair of the Grassroots Partners Constituency Group of the General Assembly or Partners, participated in policy units and a range of regional, thematic and preparatory meetings around the globe (described below).

 The efforts of the WIEGO Network to make visible the contributions of urban informal workers to cities and to advocate for inclusive urban policies are reflected in the NUA document: